-*Please note, due to COVID-19, all PHYSICAL extracurriculars are suspended until further notice.
-Select clubs will meet VIRTUALLY.*
+*Please note, due to COVID-19, some extracurriculars may be suspended until further notice.
+Select clubs may meet VIRTUALLY.*

 Students will learn and use STEM skills to create prototypes of inventions that mimic nature.